juliaatz/ShiftOperatorAlgebra/MatlabCode/shiftOperatorTutorial.md

 # About this tutorial

-This is a tutorial for how to use the class shiftOperator in Matlab.
+This is a tutorial for how to use the class shiftOperator as well as the class signalL2 in Matlab.
 This is not meant as an exhaustive explanation of the class but just to get you started.
 For more details on the shiftOperator class, see the documentation.
 To see how the class can be used to derive a factorised linear quadratic